Reader Holidays - Elvis Presley's Memphis, New Orleans and Nashville from Daily Echo

 Don't miss today's optional full-day Memphis Sounds excursion, which will include a visit to the famous Sun Studio, the recording birthplace of legends from Elvis to the mighty BB King, and to perhaps the most famous southern 'mansion' of all, Elvis's iconic Graceland.

 Enjoy a scenic drive through the wooded Tennessee hills and farmland to Nashville, the world capital of country music.

-Spend the morning relaxing, then head to Atlanta Airport in the afternoon to board your flight home.
+Journey south to cheery Chattanooga - of Choo-Choo fame - for a short visit, then head to Atlanta Airport in the afternoon to board your flight home.

 Arrive back home, after an overnight flight.

 The itinerary varies from that shown with only one night spent in Nashville and one night spent in Chattanooga.
 The itinerary above is valid for all departures in 2015 and 2016.